 The National Collective of Independent Women’s Refuges Endowment Fund

-Established in 2014 to benefit women’s refuges.
-Donations to this fund are encouraged.
+Established in 2014 to benefit all refuges around the country.
+Donations to this fund are welcome.

-Nikau Foundation is aware of many unmet needs in the community and this fund provides the flexibility for Nikau to contribute to what it perceives to be the greatest needs.
-Donations of any size are accepted.
-As with all our funds, any donation adds to the capital of the fund and will generate income in perpetuity.
+Nikau Foundation is aware of many unmet needs in the community and this fund provides the flexibility to contribute to what it perceives to be the greatest needs.
+Donations of any size are welcome.

 Nikau Kāpiti Endowment Fund